snprajwal/nextleveldb/README.md

     * Document: map(document_name, *data[])
     * Data: map(key, value)
 * __CLI__: Let's just read the user input as a string, split it at spaces, and handle it based on the identifiers.
-    * Every command will be in the following structure: `OPERATION IDENTIFIER [VALUES]`.
+    * Every command will be in the following syntax: `OPERATION IDENTIFIER [VALUES]`.
 For example,
         * `create index nextleveldb`
         * `create document test`
         * `create pair "foo" "bar"`